jupyter-naas/singleuser/README.md

 # singleuser
-🕵️‍♂️ Jupyter-singleuser docker image with Naas secret sauce
+🕵️‍♂️ Jupyter-singleuser docker image prebuild, as base for Naas

 # build